LEBENSOHL CONVENTION

 ranking higher than

-opponent's suit at 3-level to show 5 cards and one stop in opponent's suit.
+opponent's suit at 3-level to show 5 cards and stop in opponent's suit.

 suit)